National Safe Boating Week: Week Before Memorial Day

 Accidents happen too fast on the water to reach for stowed life jackets.
 Most boating fatalities are drownings – and the majority of those who drown aren’t wearing a life jacket.

 Now, new styles are available – comfortable, lightweight, and perfect for any boating activity.
-National Safe Boating Week.
-Celebrate by starting to wear your life jacket at all times while boating.
+During National Safe Boating Week, celebrate by starting to wear your life jacket at all times while boating.
 And ask friends and family to do the same!
 The National Safe Boating Council, its local partners, and Santa Barbara Harbor Patrol reminds you: "Don’t just carry a life jacket – Wear It!"
 To learn more on Safe Boating contact the Harbor Patrol Office at (805) 564-5530, or visit www.safeboatingcampaign.com.

 - Make sure your life jacket is U.S. Coast Guard-approved and appropriate for your favorite boating activities.

-- Take the time to ensure a proper fit.
-Life jackets meant for adults do not work for children.
+- Try it on to ensure a proper fit.
+Life jackets meant for adults are not safe for children.

-- Children under 13 years old must wear a Coast Guard-approved life jacket unless they are below decks or in an enclosed cabin.
+- Children under 13 years old must wear a Coast Guard-approved life jacket unless restrained by a tether on a sailboat or in an enclosed cabin.

 Harbor Patrol Supervisor